IdyOkon/AWS-Web-scraper-Deployment/README.md

 - Action: Trigger SNS notification
   Automatically notifies subscribed users when a failure occurs.

-SNS Alerting
+**SNS Alerting**

 - SNS Topic: "webscraper-alerts"
   Serves as the central notification channel for infrastructure alerts.

-- Email Subscription Configured and Confirmed
-  Allows notifications to be delivered directly to administrators through email.
+- Email Subscription Configured and Confirmed: Allows notifications to be delivered directly to administrators through email.

-- Automatic Failure Notifications
-  Ensures that operational issues are detected and communicated without manual intervention.
+- Automatic Failure Notifications: Ensures that operational issues are detected and communicated without manual intervention.

 # Logging & Log Archival (CloudWatch -- S3)